 So I shop for products that fulfill those roles so I have a variety to choose from when designing a centerpiece for the dining table.

-- Greens that can trail over a container, fill in between blooms and add height.
+- The greenery can trail over a container, fill in between flowers, and add height.
 Be selective with greens.
 There are so many faux greens out there that look plastic or pull too much blue.
-Greens are not blue, so stay away from those.
+Most fresh greens are not blue, so stay away from those.

-- I gravitate to greens that are more muted, neutral and have a flat or dull finish to them.
+- Select greenery that is more muted, has some color variation, looks neutral, and has a flat or dull finish to it.

-- Organic airy, filler items like acorn bunches or berry sprigs.
+- Purchase organic airy, filler items like acorn bunches or berry sprigs.

 - Seasonal accessories like pumpkins, gourds, pinecones, ornaments, etc.